etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/create-reference-tool.md

 ## Functionality

+This process consists of the following actions:

+- **Argument Processing**

-1. **Argument Processing**: Takes various input parameters defined in a pydantic model:
+Takes various input parameters defined in a pydantic model:

     - `i_prefix`: The prefix of the module in the database.
     - `i_name`: The name of the reference.